titon/toolkit/docs/en/development/js.md

 $('#tabs-2').data('toolkit.tabs'); // 1 tab instance for #tabs-2
 ```

-Once you have an instance, methods or properties on the instance can be accessed.
+Once we have an instance, methods or properties on the instance can be accessed.
 Each component will have different methods and properties, so check out their individual documentation.

 ```javascript